Pincer-org/Pincer/docs/quickstart.rst

 Inheriting from Client
 ----------------------

-Inheriting from :py:class:`~Client` allows more flexibility and enables advance usage for a bot.
+Inheriting from :class:`~.client.Client` allows more flexibility and enables advance usage for a bot.

 .. code-block:: python